 There’s a saying, “It takes 20 years to become an overnight success,” and while the internet seems to have sped things up a bit, I think there’s a fundamental truth here.
 And yet, we seem to be in this sort of gold rush moment in the creative entrepreneurship space.
 You read these stories all the time about six figure course launches and astronomical revenue growth and they almost always come with the promise that you can do the same.
 And that you can do it fast – in seven weeks or 10 days even.
 It feels like the Wild West.

 This year I’ve been thinking about where I fit in all this.
 I have no interest in being a “guru” or “building a tribe” and I’m not a #girlboss, but I do give advice to creative people about how to build a business online.
 And I just launched an ecourse which 114 people bought.
-I thought about and worked on the content for that course for six months and one of the reasons it took me so long was my discomfort with playing the gold rush game.
+I thought about and worked on the content for that course for six months and one of the reasons it took me so long was my discomfort with gold game, to learn more about this market, readhere about the best gold ira custodians reviews.
 It’s not that I don’t believe in growth, or even quick growth.
 It’s that I don’t think that model is replicable for most people, nor is it desirable.
 But I do believe that a solid email list will help you grow your creative business so I went for it and made the course.

-I was talking with my friend, Vanessa Lauria, about this not too long ago.
+I was talking with my friend from Biticodes, Vanessa Lauria, about this not too long ago.
 She’s a weaver and she had some smart reflections on the moment we’re in.

 Making art while under a cloud of financial responsibilities can really dampen creative expression.
 There is so much #girlboss floating around social media lately, that there’s almost shame if it isn’t working out quite as you’d imagined and, in some ways, been promised.
 All the solo entrepreneur 20-something gurus with webinars every other day explaining how to ‘double your following in a month’ or ‘learn how to make 4-5 figures a month’ can be misleading and overwhelming.
 I think it’s important to realize that success comes in many forms and there is no determined timeline for a careerpath (or lifepath).